nebulaw/dots/README.md

 # Dots

-configuration files for unix

-clone the repo, move these files in destination like, and symlink to one centralized folder
+configuration files for unix.
+I like to suggest a comfy way to manage dot files: clone the repo, move these files in destination like, and symlink to one centralized folder

 ```
 git clone --depth=1 https://github.com/nebulaw/dots.git ~/Dots